This game is rated PEGI 12

 You can specify how long you have to hold buttons (but not opt for toggles) and whether weapons are Auto Sheathed when not in use.
 You can control some buttons but not fully remap.

 You can choose Hit Effects: Optional to turn down blood animations.
 You can choose whether you can see your characters outline when obscured and also adjust the visual representation of hits.

 You can chat with other players via the on-screen keyboard, or by using preset shoutouts.
 There are also present ping shouts in certain circumstances.
 You can register up to three custom groups of preset shoutouts for easy access during a quest.
 Automatically translated shoutouts cannot be edited, but your shoutouts will be translated to match your companions' languages.
 You can also send stickers in the chat.
 Each sticker has a text box in which you can enter your own message.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Monster Hunter or are games with a similar theme or topic.
-These are good alternative games to Monster Hunter, or are a younger rated alternative for players not ready for PEGI 12+ or ESRB TEEN games.
+Our experts have hand-picked the following similar games.
+These are similar to Monster Hunter in how they play or their theme.
+These are good alternative games to Monster Hunter, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.